kythe/kythe/kythe/web/site/getting-started.md

 ## Get the Kythe source code

+Decide where you want to store kythe code, e.g. `~/my/code/dir` (note that after we clone from git, it will append 'kythe' as the last directory).

 {% highlight bash %}
+cd ~/my/code/dir
 git clone https://github.com/google/kythe.git
 {% endhighlight %}

+Also set the env var `KYTHE_DIR=~/my/code/dir/kythe` in your `.bashrc` while you're at it.

-Or if you will need to push and want to use ssh to authenticate to github:
+If you use ssh to authenticate to github:
 {% highlight bash %}
 git clone git@github.com:google/kythe.git
 {% endhighlight %}